Looking for Merci

 “You ever thought we’d be back here?” she asked.

-“I thought I might get struck down by the time I made it from the parking lot.”
+“I thought I might get struck down by the time I made it from the parking lot,” Whitney clutched her chest in a dramatic portrayal.

-“Me either,” I whispered back.
+“Me either,” Whitney whispered back.
 “But it’s okay.
 She knows about me now.”

 The ice started to thaw.
-Merci reached over to grab my hand.
-She rubbed the rough places on my knuckles still dry from the kitchen soap.
-The feeling stirred again but like the soft bubbles of a bath, not a pot of boiling oil.
+Merci reached over to grab Whitney’s hand.
+She rubbed the rough places on her knuckles still dry from the kitchen soap before she sighed and put both hands back in her lap.
+The feeling stirred again for Whitney, but like the soft bubbles of a bath, not a pot of boiling oil.
 Merci studied the few butterflies that danced in the grass.
-We talked for the whole service until the pastor started the altar call.
-The organ heaved another hallelujah up to heaven.
+They talked for the whole service until the pastor started the altar call and the organ heaved another hallelujah up to heaven.
+It’d be time to help serve soon.

-A calm settled over her face.
+A calm settled over Merci’s face.
 “I missed that sound.”

 “Me too.”

-“And you,” she mumbled, still stroking my hand.
+“And you,” she mumbled, still stroking Whitney’s hand.

-I looked at Merci; her ridiculous ruffles and colorful braids glowed in the afternoon light.
-The curve of her lips, still damp from the sheen of sweat we’d worked up in the heat, were the same ones I saw in my dreams.
-The words never made it out of my mind, but I squeezed her hand.
-She understood.
+Whitney looked at Merci; her ridiculous ruffles and colorful braids glowed in the afternoon light.
+The curve of her lips, still damp from the sheen of sweat we’d worked up in the heat, were the same ones she saw in her dreams.
+The words never made it out of her mind, but she scooted closer to Merci and grabbed her hand.
+Merci nodded like she’d heard every word.

-The kitchen’s backdoor opened, and Mama stepped out with a small white plate covered in a napkin.
-Instinctly, Merci moved her hand from mine, but I grabbed it and held it tighter.
-We both looked up at Mama, who smirked with a glint of I told you so in her eye.
-Silently, she dropped the plate on the arm of the bench with a fork.
+The kitchen’s back door opened, and Mama stepped out with a small white plate covered in a napkin.
+Instinctively, Merci moved her hand away, but Whitney grabbed it and held it tighter.
+They both looked up at Mama, who smirked with a glint of I told you so in her eye.
+Silently, she dropped the plate on the arm of the bench with two forks.

 Merci hesitantly pulled off the napkin, soaked with butter stains.
 A tiny piece of pound cake was in the middle.